 Emerge California empowers Democratic self-identified women leaders who reflect the communities they serve to run for elected office — and WIN.
 This is our mission.

 Why?
 To change the face of power by electing leaders who have the life experience, passion, and resolve to reimagine, rebuild, and fight for a just and equitable world.

 Emerge California’s signature program is a 6-month, intensive training program for Democratic self-identified women who are planning to run for elected office.
-We are intentional about recruiting Democratic self-identified women from groups that have been historically underrepresented in politics, including Black women, non-Black women of color, Indigenous women, and LGBTQ+ women.
+We are intentional about recruiting Democratic self-identified women from groups that have been historically excluded from politics, including the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, and young and unmarried women.
 We seek to recruit and train leaders who reflect the communities they serve and have the life experiences that allow them to reimagine and rebuild our institutions in the fight for a just and equitable world.

 Our country is at an inflection point.
 Without a doubt, living in this moment – during a global pandemic, economic downtown, and uprising against racial injustice – has revealed so much about who we are as a nation.

 The historic events of this year have shown us just how much leadership matters.
 The power to change our institutions – from creating new policies and overturning old ones, to fighting for budgets that reflect our priorities – exists in our city halls, on county boards and in statehouses across this country.

 We need Democratic leaders in office who know that Black lives matter, science is real, and frontline workers have always been essential, and who embody the Democratic values of equity, liberty and economic justice.
 Emerge California trains Democratic self-identified women only, as we seek to bring the values of the Democratic Party to the halls of power.